Hesperocolletes: Habitat and range

 A further, female, specimen was found in 2015, in "an isolated banksia woodland remnant in the Southwest Floristic Region of Western Australia (...) in the Gnangara-Moore River State Forest, north of Perth".

 After its rediscovery in 2015, Hesperocolletes douglasi's conservation status has been changed from "presumed extinct" to "critically endangered" under the Western Australian Wildlife Conservation Act.
-Little is known about the biology, ecology and geographic range of this rare and enigmatic native bee species, and its rediscovery highlights the importance of preservation, restoration and proper management of remnant vegetation in face of anthropogenic threats to safeguard habitat for biodiversity.
+Little is known about the biology, ecology and geographic range of this rare native bee species, and its rediscovery highlights the importance of preservation, restoration and proper management of remnant vegetation in face of anthropogenic threats to safeguard habitat for biodiversity.